axelmuller/100-days-of-code/log.md

 *Today's Progress:* I spent too much time again going back and forth with Pandas and Postgres.
 I planned to write out csv files of queries and load these into pandas to avoid running queries again and again.
 The problem I encountered was that I failed to find a satisfactory way to load column values that were postgres arrays into pandas as lists.
 The method I found didn't scale and crashed the kernel.
 So I went back to query from within python which circumvents the problem of reading unusual csv files.

 *Thoughts:* I should find out how to store views in postgres, especially when queried through python in order to avoid rerunning queries.

+### Day 6: 05/25/2020

+*Today's Progress:* very limited mostly dealing with postgres + pandas memory issues

+*Thoughts:* I might have to go back and write my postgres queries to csv files and read them in.
+For documentation purposes this should probably all be done through Python.